Range Rover Sport vs. The Competition

 Rough Conditions, Smooth Sailing

 After being tested in 20 countries around the world and in all types of extreme temperatures, the Range Rover Sport is prepared for virtually any type of environment.
-Terrain Response® 2 is the next-gen version of the award-winning system that includes six selectable driving modes:
+Terrain Response® 2 is the next-gen version of the award-winning system with seven selectable driving modes, including:

 While the Q7 does come with a drive select system that can switch to off-road mode, you won't be able to adjust the drivetrain to specific types of terrain.
 The Ranger Rover Sport is more prepared for going off the beaten path—or anywhere else.